4 friends who have a tourist mentality when it comes to food decided to collaborate and have fun with sharing our adventures with food.

 After a trip to the Tech museum, some friends suggested we go to Curry House in Cupertino. they serve Japanese-style curry, which is very different from Indian or Thai curries.

 We didn't know what to expect, but our friends raved about the food and loved the fact it was very family friendly, so we said, "Okay!"
-Plus, I
+Plus, I LOVE curry so it was a real treat.

 I had their curry rice set, which had corn potage, rice, green salad, deep fried shrimp, and chicken curry.
 It wasn't as spicy as I would like it, but the set was still yummy and very filling.